Phew! We have reached the end of the Christmas postings! Here’s some fudge!

 Yeah…not much else to say, really.
 I made the white chocolate fudge because I had some extra peppermints from the chocolate peppermint cookies and figured this would be a nice combo.
 Sort of like bark but much sweeter.
 These turned out delicious, but next time I will add just a little more peppermint extract to them.

 The chocolate butterscotch fudge recipe is from Hershey’s site.
 This is probably my first time using a microwave as the main appliance for “baking.”
-I will never do it again.
-I realize we have a small, craptacular microwave, but damn.
+I will never do it again, at least not with my current terrible microwave.
 This stuff took me ages to microwave.
 The sun set, rose, and set again and I was still microwaving chocolate.
 Did I mention that after you microwave something for half an eternity the bowl is so hot you have a hard time picking it up to pour it into the pan?
 Because it is.
 So next time this is getting the double boiler treatment.

 White Chocolate Peppermint Fudge